datajoint/datajoint-python/docs/src/sysadmin/hosting.md

 ## Self hosting

-In the most basic configuration, the relational database software and DataJoint are installed onto a single computer which is used by an individual user.
+In the most basic configuration, the relational database management system (database server) is installed on an individual user's personal computer.
 To support a small group of users, a larger computer can be used instead and configured for remote access.
 As the number of users grows, individual workstations can be installed with the